elisacristof/dncs-lab/README.md

 ```

 ## CONFIGURING VAGRANT
 I included all the commands needed for the configuration of the network in bash scripts, one for each device implemented.
-These scripts are included in the `Vagrantfile` and will configure the network during the creation of the Virtual Machines, after launching the to connect with vagrant ssh to all the machines and with ping i tried all the possible connectionvagrant up` command.
+These scripts are included in the `Vagrantfile` and will configure the network during the creation of the Virtual Machines, after launching the `vagrant up` command.
 I also needed to increase the memory size of Host-c (by modifying the option `vb.memory`) in order to run the Docker image.

 ## TEST